EUROPEAN FORUM FOR EDUCATION AND RESEARCH OF MUSCULOSKELETAL RADIOLOGY

 Written Exam

-Under this LINK you can do a self-test.
+Under this LINK you can do a self-test of 5 sample MCQs.
 At the end of your self-test, when you have answered all the questions, you will see how many answers were correct and how many points you have.
 As a rule, candidates must answer at least 70% (28/40 questions) correctly to pass the written part of the exam.

 Oral Exam